syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Maximum-display-item-with-Expander.md

 {% endhighlight %}

 {% endtabs %}
-### Restricting the maximum display of item dynamically
+## Restricting the Maximum Display of Items Dynamically

-We can restrict the maximum display of items dynamically by calling `LoadMore` method.
-The user can dynamically change the maximum suggestion count by calling LoadMore method by giving the maximum suggestion as the argument inside.
+You can restrict the maximum display of items dynamically by calling the `LoadMore` method.
+The maximum suggestion count can be changed dynamically by calling the LoadMore method with the maximum suggestion count as an argument.

 {% tabs %}
 {% highlight c# %}

-// without passing arguments
+// Without passing arguments
 countryAutoComplete.LoadMore();

-// with passing arguments
+// With passing arguments
 countryAutoComplete.LoadMore(5);

 {% endhighlight %}